-Beta reading is when a reader in an author's target genre demographic gives the author feedback on their manuscript so they can gauge whether the story is on the right track.
+Beta reading is when a reader from an author's target audience gives the author feedback on their manuscript so they can gauge whether the story is on the right track.
 Usually this is done before any professional editing begins, but occasionally

 it's done between rounds of editing or after all editing has been completed.

 Pay starts at 50 cents per thousand words for a standard 3-week turnaround, which usually comes out to about $35 to $50 per manuscript, and increases to 65 cents after 3 completed assignments.
 If you're willing to accept rush jobs, pay increases by an

 additional 15 cents per thousand words for jobs with a 2-week turnaround and an additional 30 cents per thousand words for jobs with a 1-week turnaround.
 All jobs will pay a minimum of $20 regardless of manuscript length, turnaround time, or experience.

 After reading a manuscript, you’ll fill out a feedback form with around 80 questions.
 Some questions are open-ended and ask for thoughtful, detailed responses, and some questions you'll answer on a 1-5 scale or no/maybe/yes.
 The feedback process usually takes an hour or two.